Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * argument types $A_i$
 * return type $R$

-and may be considered the following instantiation of a special parameterized abstract classifier type $FunctionN$

-$$FunctionN(\triangleright P_1, \ldots, \triangleright P_n, \triangleleft RT)$$
+and may be considered the following instantiation of a special type constructor $FunctionN(\inV P_1, \ldots, \inV P_n, \outV RT)$

 $$FT(A_1, \ldots, A_n) \rightarrow R \equiv FunctionN[A_1, \ldots, A_n, R]$$

-These $FunctionN$ types follow the rules of regular PACTs w.r.t. subtyping.
+These $FunctionN$ types follow the rules of regular type constructors and parameterized types w.r.t. subtyping.

 A function type with receiver FTR